The versatile scrubber.

 Getting Ready to Clean

-After filling with water, add cleaning chemical solution to the recommended dilution.
-The solution tank cover doubles as a measuring container!
+After filling the solution tank with water, add cleaning chemical solutions to get your cleanest floors.
+The solution tank cover doubles as a measuring container to help you add the properly diluted amount of cleaning solution.

 Adjust Solution Flow